Wow (Zara Larsson song)

 "Wow" (stylized as "WOW") is a song by Swedish singer and songwriter Zara Larsson.
 It was released as a promotional single on 26 April 2019 through TEN Music Group and Epic Records.
 It was co-written and produced by Marshmello.
 The song was featured in the 2020 Netflix movie Work It and was announced by Larsson to be released as a single on 26 August 2020.
 It serves as the third single from Larsson's third studio album Poster Girl.
-A remix of the song featuring Sabrina Carpenter was released on 25 September 2020.
+A remix of the song featuring American singer Sabrina Carpenter was released on 25 September 2020.

 Background

 The song was first used in an advertisement for Citibank in the United States.
 It was then registered on music recognition app Shazam, and on 10 April 2019, the official verified Genius account of Larsson's label TEN Music Group added the song's release date as 26 April 2019, which makes it a month after the release of Larsson's single "Don't Worry Bout Me".